GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 ```
 </details>

-## Install the GreptimeDB Operator
+## Install and verify the GreptimeDB Operator

 It's ready to use Helm to install the GreptimeDB Operator on the Kubernetes cluster.